PortoSpaceTeamNI/INVICTUS2.0_Software/README.md

-# Invictus 2.0 : Ground Software
+# Invictus 2.0 : Software
 ## Description
-This repository contains all software for the boards external to the rocket.
+This repository contains all software for the boards external and internal to the rocket.
 All boards use an RP2040 chip.
 Each folder contains a PlatformIO project.